AliceO2Group/analysis-framework/hyperloop.md

   * <a name="submit"></a>Submitting a train run.
 Only train runs which test status is success `🌟` or warning `❗️` can be submitted.
 By default, the train run is submitted to the _Grid - single core_, but a different target can be chosen.
 To submit a train run, click on `Submit 🚂`.
   * <a name="submitfinalmerge"></a>When a dataset has activate final merge, a button `Submit final merge` appears after all the masterjobs are finished successfully.
   * Killing a train by clicking on `Kill ☠️`.
+  * Cloning a train in the tab `Clone`.
+When cloning a train, the wagons and dataset configuration used will be the same as of the original train.
+Other settings can be changed: package tag, target facility, slow train, derived data, automatic submission.

 ## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?